PEP’s Running Program Helps Kids Build Self-Confidence

 June 3 was special for our kids, their families, and their supporters.
 However, the lasting impacts of this event will be noticed for years to come.

 To learn more about PEP’s Running Program or to learn more about PEP’s Day Treatment Centers, visit our website.
-Contact Nicole Molnar, clinical coordinator, at 216-361-7760 ext.
+Contact Nicole Molnar, sr. director, clinical services, at 216-361-7760 ext.
 110 or via email to see if a student in your district may be a good fit.

 Please note, referrals are made through school districts.
 Interested parents or caregivers should contact their school administrator.